lincolnyouree/Job-Search-Tracker/README.md

 ### _Motivation_:

-As I transition into a new career field, I want to develop an efficient way to organize jobs of interest, applications submitted, and various notes about the interview process...
+As I transition into a new career field, I want to develop an efficient way to organize jobs of interest, applications submitted, and notes about the interview process...
 _________________________________

 ### _Entity Relationship Diagram_: